scottalmond/EscapeRoom/resources/DESIGN.md

 - Requirement [TIER 2] [Software] [Management] [Hardware]: The cameras, proctor computer, wall computer, and console computer shall all be connected together in such a way that near-real-time communication (latency shall be no greater than 100 ms) can occur between them, for example through Ethernet communication.

 - Requriement [TIER 1] [Hardware] [Management]: The goal shall be to design the finale stations to be operated without hardware or eletrical failures.
+In the case of failures, an easily accessible recovery option shall be available to the proctor.
 	- Implementation [TIER 2] [Hardware]: Electrical joints such as in joysticks and buttons will use heat shrink to strain relief the custom connections and reduce the risk of inadvertent electrical contact.
 	- Implementation [TIER 3] [Hardware]: A manually-accessible power switch(es) shall be available for the Proctor, Wall and Console computers, but not readily apparent to players.
 This may take the form of a power strip that is only accessible from below a table or behind a wall.
-This provides an easily accessible failsafe recovery option for the proctor to use should a computer become non-responsive.
+	- Implementation [TIER 2] [Hardware]: A thematic shroud shall enclose the speakers to protect them from players and hide them from view without degrading audio output.

 - Requirement [TIER 1] [Software] [Hardware] [Management]: The wall, console and proctor _computers_ shall be supplied with 120 VAC, 60 Hz power except in extenuating circumstances.
 Normal play-through and room reset activities shall not disconnect power from the computers.
 	- Implementation [TIER 3] [Software]: The computers are architected to return to a standby state after a completed play-through and wait for proctor input.